yulred/pet-adoption/README.md

 # About
 A full-stack app for adopting pets.
 Includes search, user/pet management and admin functionalities.

-Built as a graduation project for Israel Tech Challenge (itc).
+Built as a graduation project for the summer 2022 Full-Stack Development programme at Israel Tech Challenge (itc).

 # Tech Stack
 React, TypeScript (front-end), Chakra UI, Node.js (Express), MongoDB (Mongoose)